 The Marshall Hamilton Library is in Building 4 on the NFC campus.
 Resources and staff are available in the library to support student learning in the classroom.
 Students are encouraged to visit, browse the collections, and use computers.
+Physical items for borrowing can be picked up and returned to the Perry and Live Oak Locations.
 Librarians are on duty to help with questions and research strategies.
-Students may walk in or make an appointment for reference assistance.
-Access to the library's extensive collection of electronic resources such as eBooks and academic databases with full-text articles is available 24 hours a day through the library's website, www.nfc.edu/learning-resources.
+All services and resources are also available virtually.
+Access to the library's extensive collection of electronic resources such as eBooks and academic databases with full-text articles is available 24 hours a day through the library's website, www.nfc. edu/learning-resources.
 Wireless internet is also accessible in the library and on the patio after hours.
 Specific policies and regulations applicable to the library are available in the library or by visiting the library's website.
 More information is available at 850-973-1624 or library@nfc.edu.